wp-plugins/instantsearch-for-woocommerce/readme.txt

 Search-as-you-type product names, descriptions, images, and prices from the first typed character.
 Fast cloud-CDN-based results, Product promotions, and personalized real-time search query suggestions  make it a must-have for your eCommerce store.

+Play with our demo site at http://woocommerce.instantsearchplus.com

-Enjoy our 7- day FREE TRIAL and then sign up to one of our affordable monthly subscriptions from $4.99.To learn more please visit http://www.instantsearchplus.com/instantsearchplus-autocomplete-woocommerce
+Enjoy our 7- day FREE TRIAL and then sign up to one of our affordable monthly subscriptions from $4.99.
+To learn more please visit: http://www.instantsearchplus.com/instantsearchplus-autocomplete-woocommerce
 InstantSearch+ is free up to 50 products.
-Play with our demo site at http://woocommerce.instantsearchplus.com

 [youtube="https://www.youtube.com/watch?v=GbbzkIMcXoM"]